lm3nitro/Projects/EDR/Wazuh/Part 3-RDP Brute Force.md

 <img width="355" alt="Screenshot 2024-06-02 at 11 10 18 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/d62ed72b-d3dd-4a6f-a8e8-e35d60e06867">

 This is part 3 of the project.
 In Part 1, I installed and configured the Wazuh management server and agents.
-In Part 2 I performed a simuated SSH brute force attack on the Linux server with the Wazuh agent installed.
+In Part 2 I performed a simulated SSH brute force attack on the Linux server with the Wazuh agent installed.
 Here, I will be simulating a RDP brute force attack against the Win 10 host that has the Wazuh agent installed.
 I will be analyzing the traffic pertaining to the attack in both Wireshark and in the Wazuh management server.

 ## Normal Traffic

-To start, I went ahead and tried to login to the target host 3 times, purposefully typing in the wrong password in order to see what a failed login attempt would look like from a user that mistakenly forgot or mistyped their password.
+To start, I went ahead and tried to login to the target host 3 times, purposefully typing in the wrong password to see what a failed login attempt would look like from a user that mistakenly forgot or mistyped their password.

 ![Pasted image 20240428142640](https://github.com/lm3nitro/Projects/assets/55665256/756b303f-258b-4839-9d0d-7560158c79f1)